NLnetLabs/draft-yorgos-dnsop-dry-run-dnssec/draft-yorgos-dnsop-dry-run-dnssec.md

 reporting agent in place to receive the error reports.

-The only change from normal operations when signing a zone with dry-run DNSSEC is to not publish the real DS record on the parent but publish the dry-run DS record instead.
+The only change from normal operations when signing a zone with dry-run DNSSEC is to not publish the real DS RRset on the parent but publish the dry-run DS instead.
-See (#signaling) for more information on the dry-run DS record itself, and (#provisioning) on the parent-child communication for the dry-run DS record.
+See (#signaling) for more information on the dry-run DS itself, and (#provisioning) on the parent-child communication for the dry-run DS.

 [@!RFC9567] is used for invalid answers and it can generate reports for errors in dry-run DNSSEC zones.